f5devcentral/f5-agility-labs-sslviz/docs/class7/module4-Automation-Ansible/lab5.rst

 Within the lab, you have successfully deployed a new L3 Outbound Transparent Proxy Topology with an inline TAP Service using Ansible Playbooks, and verified the functionality of the Wireshark TAP service by capturing and analyzing traffic live within a Wireshark endpoint.
 This demonstrates the power of automation as well as the value of having a TAP service to gain visibility into the traffic flowing through your environment.

-Our next steps will involve deploying a Secure Web Gateway (SWG) service and modifying the Service Chain to pick and choose which Services we will use.
+Our next steps will involve deploying a new Secure Web Gateway (SWG) service and modifying the Service Chain to pick and choose which Services we will use.
 This will allow us to see how we can use Ansible to modify existing configurations and add new components to further customize our SSL Orchestrator deployment.